A timeline of Conservation Northwest

 - Northern Rockies' wolves are protected again under the federal Endangered Species Act by a federal judge's ruling.

-- The fourth Wild Links wildlife briefing for scientists, conservationists, and others, is held in Seattle on partnerships, connectivity, and adapting species and ecosystems to climate change.
+- The fourth annual Wild Links wildlife briefing focuses on partnerships, connectivity, and adapting species and ecosystems to climate change.

 - Washington's wolves gain a state wolf conservation and recovery plan.

 - Conservation Northwest posts funds for a WDFW $10,000 reward fund to help stem the tide of poaching of wolves and other wildlife.